kaushikjadhav01/Medicine-Data-Portal__Data-Reporting-Tool/README.md

 # Medicine Data Portal
 This repository contains source code of a **prototype version** of an official project I have been working on.
-It is a Content Management System for a large sized pharma companies which has multiple partner pharma companies.
+It is a Content Management System for a large sized pharma company which has multiple partner pharma companies.
 <br><br>
-The prototype is **hosted live** on my free tier azure instance at: http://mpp-prototype.centralindia.cloudapp.azure.com/ Instance might be slow due to free tier limits.
+The prototype is **hosted live** on my personal free tier azure instance at: http://mpp-prototype.centralindia.cloudapp.azure.com/ Instance might be slow due to free tier limits.
 Use following credentails to log in and try out the prototype:
 <br><br>
 **Admin Credentails:**<br>
 Email: admin@mpp.com Password: samplepass123